Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 ## Validate the setup

-EntraCP includes special page **TroubleshootEntraCP.aspx**, that can be used to validate the install (or update) was performed correctly, and the [prerequisites]({{< relref "../overview/introduction#prerequisites" >}}) are met.
+EntraCP includes special page **TroubleshootEntraCP.aspx**, that helps to validate the install/update was completed successfully, and the [prerequisites]({{< relref "../overview/introduction#prerequisites" >}}) are met.
-This page is standalone: It does NOT use your EntraCP configuration.
-It can be found in the central administration > Security.
+It is standalone (it does NOT use your EntraCP configuration) and can be found in the central administration > Security.
 [More info]({{< relref "../help/troubleshooting#use-the-built-in-troubleshooting-page" >}}) about this page.

 ## Enable the claims provider